3. State-of-the-art CAD model of a building with digital infrastructure and smart technologies.

 Tax law has a significant impact on accounting as businesses are required to calculate, report and pay their taxes correctly.
 Companies must understand the applicable tax laws and ensure that they file all required tax returns.

-To keep up with tax requirements, companies should regularly work with a tax consultant, keep their accounts up to date and keep abreast of changes in tax laws.
+In order to comply with the tax requirements Step To keep up to date, companies should regularly work with a tax advisor, keep their accounts up to date and keep abreast of changes in tax laws.

 Conclusion